Darren Aronofsky's unrealized projects

-The following is a list of unproduced Darren Aronofsky projects in roughly chronological order.
 During his long career, American film director Darren Aronofsky has worked on a number of projects which never progressed beyond the pre-production stage under his direction.
 Some of these projects fell in "development hell" or were cancelled.

 1990s

+Proteus

+In June 1998, it was reported in Variety that Aronofsky had struck a pay-or-play deal to direct the big-budget WWII sci-fi thriller Proteus as his next film, from a script he co-wrote with Lucas Sussman.
+By 2000, Aronofsky had departed from the project, with David Twohy taking over as both director and co-writer.
+The resulting film, titled Below, credits Aronofsky as one of the writers.

 Ronin

-Eleven days after the release of Pi, his first film, Aronofsky signed a deal with New Line Cinema in July 1998 to direct a film adaptation of Frank Miller's Ronin comic book series.
-Frank Miller, the author of the comic book, was attached to write the script.
+Eleven days after the release of Pi, his first film, Aronofsky signed a deal with New Line Cinema in July 1998 to direct a film adaptation of Frank Miller's Ronin comic book series, with Miller being attached to write the script.
 However, the project never materialized and Aronofsky left it to direct Requiem for a Dream.

+Confessions of a Dangerous Mind

+On July 30, 1999, Aronofsky was listed in an issue of Entertainment Weekly as one of the directors hoping to take the helm of Charlie Kaufman's screenplay Confessions of Dangerous Mind, based on the "unauthorized autobiography" of Chuck Barris.
+The project was in development at Warner Bros., with Sean Penn interested in playing the lead at the time.
+The film was eventually realized by George Clooney in his directorial debut, with Sam Rockwell starring.

 2000s

 Sector 7

-On May 24, 2000, Aronofsky was announced to direct a film adaptation of David Wiesner's Sector 7 for Nickelodeon Movies.
+On May 23, 2000, Aronofsky was announced to direct the animated film adaptation of David Wiesner's Sector 7 with Good Machine for Nickelodeon Movies.
 Eric Watson was attached to produce the film.
 However, the project finally fell into development hell, and Aronofsky moved to other projects.